 Now let’s smash all these ideas together.
 We can actually fold in the ideas of consumption and production into Aristotle’s philosophy for a modern synthesis of happiness:

-Good news!
-It still all makes sense.
-Consumption and production are necessary to happiness, but we have to get that ratio correct, or risk plummeting into our own personal hell.
+In this view, consumption and production are necessary to happiness, but we have to get that ratio correct, or risk plummeting into our own personal hell.

 So here’s the fallacy.
 Many people simply tolerate their 40-hour work week, with a secret desire to quit and live a zero-responsibility lifestyle as a full-time consumer: eating, drinking, travelling, and becoming a sloth on a beach somewhere.
 As wonderful as this sounds, it’s a short-term, superficial kind of wonderful.
-It’s not a solution for living.
+It’s no solution for living.

 Here’s a better way to run your show.
-Realise that consuming is a necessary part of living in the modern world, but we should only really pursue the minimum amount needed to live a comfortable life.
+Realise that consuming is a necessary part of living (especially in the modern world), but we should only really pursue the minimum amount needed to live a comfortable life.
 Have a warm house.
 Eat good food.
 Listen to music.
 But that should only be a fraction of your big-picture concerns.
 The rest of your energy should go towards being a prolific producer.

 Because what else are you for?

 If you need to earn money, most of your producing hours are inevitably spent at work.
 So you’d better make sure you’re happy and doing the right job.
 If not, pursue a promotion or open your mind to other careers.
 Upskill.
 Retrain.
-Move house.
+Move towns.
 Take a pay cut.
 Go freelance.
 Start a business.
 Assume your future happiness directly depends on the career decisions you make (or don’t make) this year.
 This is how you’ll become a happy producer.

 If you don’t need to earn money, because you’re retired or disabled or a trophy wife, you probably have an insane amount of freedom compared to most people.
 You’re incredibly lucky.
 Don’t accept a life of full-time consumerism, but take action to become a producer as if your life depended on it.
 Find an all-engrossing hobby.
 Volunteer for charity.
 Write a book.
 Learn to draw.
 Give yourself a purpose, no matter how trivial or grand, and pursue it with enthusiasm.